xpepper/tracco/README.md

 The Trello API is used behind the scenes to read data from the team board.
 Tracco uses the awesome [Trello API Ruby wrapper](https://github.com/jeremytregunna/ruby-trello) for this purpose.

 ## Usage
+Tracco is not provided with a built-in viewer for the collected data, so the recommended way to use Tracco is by using [Trello Effort App](https://github.com/xpepper/trello_effort_app) or including the gem in your own viewer app.
-This tool can be used as a standalone gem or cloning this git repo.
+By the way, this tool can be used as a standalone gem or cloning this git repo.

 ### Installation as a ruby gem